cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 AEGIS-256 offers 256-bit message security against plaintext and state recovery.
 AEGIS-128L offers 128-bit security.
 They are both key-committing.

+The security of AEGIS against timing attacks is limited by the implementation of the underlying `AESRound()` function.
+Failure to implement `AESRound()` in a constant-time fashion will lead to leaking secret key material or state information.

 # IANA Considerations

 IANA is requested to assign entries for `AEAD_AEGIS128L` and `AEAD_AEGIS256` in the AEAD Registry with this document as reference.